by Ariane Resnick, C.N.C.

 ©thepiwko / Adobe Stock

 These tiny berries are known as “brain food” because they deliver big on improving focus.
 They contain antioxidants and other nutrients that can assist with memory as well as cognitive function.
 Best of all, they're delicious!
-Try this French toast casserole that can be made ahead, for an all-around easy morning.
-If your child enjoys the taste of blueberries on their own, serve them raw alongside another breakfast recipe here for a double dose of brain power.
+Try a French toast casserole that can be made ahead, for an all-around easy morning.
+If your child enjoys the taste of blueberries on their own, serve them raw alongside another breakfast recipe for a double dose of brain power.

 ©Vladislav Nosik / Adobe Stock

 A nutritious breakfast ingredient with a bonus of being filling, thanks to containing plenty of fiber and fat, avocados improve focus.
 They can even help protect against the effects of various kinds of brain injury.
 One inventive way to include them in breakfast for a child with an attention disorder.
 Try a breakfast parfait, which layers avocado with fruit and yogurt, or a classic avocado toast recipe.